0xadri/notes-js/__interview_qs_fullstack.md

 -------------------------------------------------------

-# What is Kubernetes(Interview Question)?
+# What is Kubernetes ?

-An open source tool used to deploy and operate containers(container orchestration)
+An open-source tool used to deploy and operate containers - it is a container orchestration tool.

 -------------------------------------------------------

-# advantages of a micro-frontends architecture?
+# Advantages of a micro-frontends architecture?

-Development Speed(work in parallel, deploy independently)
+Development Speed: work in parallel, and deploy independently.

 -------------------------------------------------------